-Frankenfeld resides in Frisco, Texas with his wife, Kira.
+Frankenfeld resides in Dallas, Texas with his wife, Kira.
 Frankenfeld has a son, Brody, and two daughters, Charlee and Bella.

-Alex Kyrias is in his seventh season as Director of Communications and Sales for the North American Hockey League.
-Kyrias oversees all marketing, public and media relations for the NAHL, NA3HL, and NAPHL, as well as, all league-wide broadcasting, corporate partnership, equipment supplier and sales initiatives.
-Kyrias can be heard on various league-wide broadcasting initiatives including Inside the NAHL, the NAHL Top Prospects Tournament, NAHL TV and the annual NAHL Draft.
+Alex Kyrias has served as the Director of Communications, Marketing and Sales for the North American Hockey League since the Spring of 2010.
+Kyrias oversees all marketing, social media, website, editorial content, public and media relations for the NAHL, NA3HL, and NAPHL, as well as, all league-wide broadcasting, equipment supplier, sales and partnership initiatives.
+Kyrias can be heard on various league-wide broadcasting initiatives including the NAHL Top Prospects Tournament, NAHL TV and the annual NAHL Draft.

 Prior to the NAHL, Kyrias spent three years working in professional hockey.
 In 2007-08, Kyrias worked for the Augusta Lynx of the ECHL as the Director of Public and Media relations and play-by-play voice before joining the Iowa Stars/Iowa Chops the next season as the American Hockey League (AHL) team's Vice-President of communications and play-by-play broadcaster.
 In 2009-10, Kyrias served as the Vice-President of sales and marketing of the then International Hockey League's (IHL) Quad City Mallards.